 Think high, not low

 If your bathroom is small, can you use the height instead of the floor space?
 Tall, slim cabinets work well in a tight bathroom.
-Alternatively use a ladder shelf that can hold towels and a few other bits.
+Alternatively use a ladder shelf or a tall trolley that can hold towels and a few other bits.
 If you can opt for a shower instead of a bath, do so as showers take less floor space.

 Some toiletries come in ugly packaging and some don’t.
 If you love the ones that come in minimal, clean packaging, that’s great.
 But often these tend to be expensive.
 What I sometimes do is buy them once so I have the beautiful bottle and then refill with other (read: cheaper) creams and lotions.
-The other thing I’ve done is bought some opaque white and brown dispensers so I can ditch all the colourful packaging and everything looks so much tidier and more uniform.
+The other thing I’ve done is bought empty amber glass jars so I can ditch all the colourful packaging and everything looks so much tidier and more uniform.
 So even if it’s on display, it looks clean and clutter free.

 Before you look at your bathroom in despair and feel like you have to replace everything, look at what you already have and see if you can hack it.
 For e.g. if you have a toilet roll holder in chrome but you’re trying to go for a more monochrome look, can you spray it black?
 Or if you have brightly coloured storage boxes and baskets, can they be painted white?
 Also take a look around your home and see what you can use in your bathroom – do you have cups that can be used as toothbrush holders or clear bottles that can be used as a vase?

 If you can go for a glass shower door, go for it.
 But if it has to be a curtain, go for white or a see-through curtain.
 And get curtain hooks that compliment the rest of your decor.
 It’s paying attention to the little details that will help you achieve a minimal, clutter free bathroom.